tpm2dev/tpm.dev.tutorials/Intro/README.md

 The primary key is always a decrypt-only asymmetric private key, and its corresponding public key is therefore encrypt-only.
-This is largely because of key wrapping, where a symmetric key or asymmetric private key is encrypted to a TPM's EKpub so that it can be safely sent to that TPM so that that TPM can then decrypt and use that secret.
+This is largely because of key wrapping, where a secret or private key is encrypted to a TPM's EKpub so that it can be safely sent to that TPM so that that TPM can then decrypt and use that secret.

 As well as wrapping secrets by encryption to public keys, TPMs also use wrapping in a symmetric key known only to the TPM for the purpose of